Loreto College of Rose-Hill

 Loreto College Rose Hill is a private secondary girls' school in Rose Hill, Mauritius.
 One of seven Loreto College campuses in Mauritius, it opened in 1951.
-Cathy de Cazanove is the current rector and the asst. rector is Roselyn Thomas.
+Cathy de Cazanove is the current rector and the asst. rector is Geraldine Bouquet André.

 History

-It's on September 8, 1845, that a small community of Loreto Sisters arrived in Mauritius.
-Sister Augustin Hearne led a group of eight sisters from England.
-They installed in Port-Louis.
-They opened a non-paying secondary school there.
-Moreover, in the following years they opened three more secondary schools in Curepipe, Quatre-Bornes and St-Pierre.
+On 8 September 1845, a small community of Loreto Sisters arrived in Mauritius, led by Sister Augustin Hearne.
+Consisting of a group of eight sisters from England, they installed in Port-Louis and opened a non-paying secondary school.
+In the following years they opened three more secondary schools in Curepipe, Quatre-Bornes and St-Pierre.
 In 1951, a fifth secondary school in Rose-Hill was opened.

 Curriculum

 Loreto College Rose Hill is the only non-paying secondary school which offers German language as a subject which is compulsory from Grade 7 to Grade 9.
 Moreover, some students also choose German language for their A-level.
 Loreto College Rose Hill also offers Hindi language as a subject.

 The school is equipped with a biology, chemistry, physics and Junior Lab.
 Also, three art rooms and a Design lab.